 Choose small to medium-size firm sweet potatoes with smooth skin and no bruises or cracks.

-Stuffed sweet potatoes are an easy, delicious, and healthy lunch or dinner recipe with only a handful of ingredients.
+Stuffed sweet potatoes are an easy, tasty, and healthy lunch or dinner recipe with only a handful of ingredients.
 This recipe is flavorful, filling, gluten-free, and paleo, so everyone can indulge in its nutrient-dense deliciousness.